 5. Sensitivity to Temperature

 ADHD does not affect how a child regulates heat or cold.
+This sign belongs entirely to the thyroid.

 6. Changes in Skin, Hair, or Appearance